 Shared ownership mortgages let you buy a percentage of a property, which means your repayments and deposit could be much lower

 Here is everything you need to know about buying your first home and the types of mortgages you can get.

 Your credit history can put lenders off giving you a mortgage if you have:

 Missed repayments on a mortgage, credit card, loan or other form of credit

 Been through bankruptcy or had a county court judgment against you

 Already borrowed more than you can afford to repay

-However, you may still be able to get a mortgage.
-Although they are usually more expensive and require a larger deposit, bad credit mortgages may be more likely to accept you.
+However, you may still be able to get a bad credit mortgage, although they are usually more expensive and require a larger deposit.

 You may be able to borrow more if you get a joint mortgage, and you can split the monthly repayments between you.